 What is stalking?

 Stalking is a pattern of repeated, persistent and unwanted behaviour that is invasive and can generate fear.
 Stalkers can be male or female.
+Stalking occurs when the person becomes fixated and obsessed with another.
+Stalking is a devastating crime and its impact can result in major life changes, for example:

 - Living in constant fear